What is a beneficiary? Who will get your super

 You need to check and update a binding death nomination with your super fund every 3 years.

-But it's a good idea to check your beneficiaries often, particularly as your situation and relationship to your beneficiaries changes.
+It's a good idea to check your beneficiaries often, particularly as your situation and relationship to your beneficiaries changes.

 If you're a member with us